How Are Recliners Made?

 Process of Making a Recliner

-1.Frame that is constructed using high-quality plywood or chip wood is assembled.
+1. Frame that is constructed using high-quality plywood or chip wood is assembled.
 They are assembled together with the aid of nuts and bolts.
 Desired sizes and shapes of frames are either hand-made or cut with the aid of machines.
 Once the frame is set, half of the process making of a recliner is over.
+With the help of brackets, nails, nuts, and bolts, rigid frames are together.
+It takes a lot of time to assemble a chair by hand, and frequently, people do it alone.
+The frame is in space where it waits for storage.

-2.In the case of the power recliner, the motor has to be placed in the recliner at this stage.
+2. In the case of the power recliner, the motor has to be placed in the recliner at this stage.
 The motor helps in the functioning of the recliner with the aid of a switch that helps in the movement of a recliner.
-If it's a manual recliner, the cables that connect the armrest and the back frame aids in the movement.
+If it’s a manual recliner, the cables that connect the armrest and the back frame aids in the movement.
 The cables and levers are placed in this stage.
+The design blanks for the metal recliner activation mechanisms use punching and spark erosion machines; the parts for the finished metal mechanism get stamped out of steel.
+The chair’s structure then gets fitted with the metal mechanics.

-3.Metal activating mechanism is the next move that goes into the making of a recliner.
+3. Metal activating mechanism is the next move that goes into the making of a recliner.
 The stamped steel is attached to the chair’s frame.
 It converts a normal chair into a recliner.
 Without a metal activating mechanism in place, it is still a normal chair.

-4.Upholstery assembly is the final process that is done in the building of a recliner.
+4. Upholstery assembly is the final process that is done in the building of a recliner.
 Fabric or leather that is cut out and stuffed with polyurethane foam is then assembled into the frame.
 The hard corners of upholstery are softened with the assistance of polyester fiberfill.
 Arms and footrest frames are also fitted with shaped leather.
 All the upholstery is fixed to the frame with nails and stapled.
+The cut upholstery pieces are to the designer to assemble the foam seat covers one by one using industrial sewing machines.
+The cataloguer receives the empty pillowcases and stores the pillows for the upholsterer.

 Conclusion

-Now that we are in the end part, hope our article has guided you through every single process that goes into making a recliner.
-When you decide to buy a new recliner or already own one, our specialist's share of knowledge in this article, will help you understand what goes into the making of your favorite furniture and also how it is constructed.
+Now that we are in the end part, we hope our article has guided you through every single process that goes into making a recliner.
+When you decide to buy a new recliner or already own one, our specialist’s share of knowledge in this article will help you understand what goes into the making of your favorite furniture and also how it is constructed.
 If you’re planning to get one, be sure to check out our recliner buying guide so you’ll have all the information in place to make the best possible purchase.

 Disclaimer - The images inside the article were collected from the internet.
 We do not own any of them.